defold/defold.github.io/_posts/2024-03-14-Lightning-VFX.md

 tags: ["shaders", "code", "tutorial"]
 ---

-In this guest post we Defold user MasterMind shares how to create a lightning vfx in Defold.
+In this guest post Defold user MasterMind shares how to create a lightning vfx in Defold.
 The content was originally [posted on the Defold forum](https://forum.defold.com/t/lightning-vfx-how-its-was-made/76270).

 ---